Tech-no-logic-cat/Whitepaper/WhitePaper.md

 <h3>UNIVERSAL DATA STREAM PROTOCOL - <small>(UDSP)</small></h3>

-<p><b>UDSP is a UDP based low-latency, real-time, bi-directional, encryption enforced, and reliable Data Transport Protocol.
-UDSP replaces primarily HTTPS & WebSockets for all data communication on the UW.</b></p>
+<p><b>UDSP è basato su UDP a bassa latenza, tempo reale, bi direzionale, crittografia applicata low-latency, real-time, bi-directional, encryption enforced e l'affidabile Data Transport Protocol.
+UDSP sostituisce primariamente HTTPS & WebSockets per tutti gli scambi di dati su UW.</b></p>

 <p>The first step in the construction of the Universal Web is to replace HTTP entirely with UDSP.
 On the Universal Web all communication, streaming, or transferring of any type of data utilizes UDSP.
 When visiting a site on the Universal Web UDSP is the protocol used instead of HTTP.
 Specific UDSP client and server modules are required to visit or host a website on the Sentivate Network.
 UDSP is the foundation and blood cells of the Universal Web.</p>